Unfortunately, yes. There are legitimate AND fake ransomware attacks.

 Have a plan in the event of an attack.

-Secure an IT partner that can respond intelligently in a worst case scenario.
+PremierePC can respond intelligently in a worst case scenario.
 When in doubt, call PremierePC.

 Read more here.